Nuvama Wealth Management Ltd (NSE: NUVAMA) Q3 2026 Earnings Call dated Jan. 27, 2026

 Ashish Kehair

-And then I think regime change also happened somewhere around September and the signals from the regulator were reasonably positive.
-And their whole discussion around weekly options and all also subdued.
-So I think activity now is actually back at similar levels or even more and volume is also reflective of that.
-And newer HFTs have started signing up.
-So maybe it was a 3040 period of adjustment and then it all came back.
-Yields manas as we’ve already mentioned earlier also is a function of the split of the collateral between deposits and G Sec and that is not a very simple listing.
+So activity perspective on HFT, I think post the order of SEBI, we saw about 30, 35 days when the market was adjusting to basically understand how the regulator is looking at it.
+And then I think regime change also happened somewhere around September and the signals from the regulator were reasonably positive and therefore discussion around weekly options and all also subdued.
+So, I think activity now is actually back at similar levels, or even more, and volume is also reflective of that and newer HFTs have started signing up.
+So maybe it was a 30-40 period of adjustment, and then it all came back.

-Unless we see interest rate movement, significant interest rate movement on either side, minor movements will be absorbed.
-On Anugra litigation, I think one major step that has happened is that for the last two years, unfortunately whenever the case was coming from hearing, no significant discussion could happen because there were maybe other issues which the Supreme Court was handing which was of higher importance.
-But this time they have formally admitted the case.
-Till now the admission itself was going up, down, up, down, formally admitted and I think by in and now the hearing will start.
-But I don’t think any decision looks to be, you know, to be reached in near future.
+On Anugrah litigation, I think one major step that has happened is that for the last two years, unfortunately, whenever the case was coming for hearing, no significant discussion could happen because there were maybe other issues which the Supreme Court was handling which was of higher importance.
+But this time, they have formally admitted the case.
+Till now the admission itself was going up, down, up, down.
+Formally admitted, and I think by — and now the hearing will start.
+But I don’t think any decision looks to be reached in near future.
+It may take a couple of years.
+But our positioning, our understanding, our assessment of the situation, we are fairly confident that this will be favorable for the Company because whatever we did was in accordance with the law then.

 Manas Agrawal